A survey on multi-player bandits: Related Problems

 \citet{cen2021} showed that a logarithmic optimal regret is reachable for this algorithm if the platform can also choose transfers between the players and arms, which here play a symmetric role.
 The idea is to smartly choose the transfers so that the optimal matching in social welfare is the only stable matching when taking into account these transfers.
 Their notion of equilibrium is yet weak, as the players and arms do not negotiate the transfers fixed by the platform. \citet{jagadeesan2021learning} instead consider the stronger notion of equilibrium where the agents also negotiate these transfers.
 They define the \textit{subset instability}, which represents the distance of a market outcome from equilibrium and is considered as the incurred loss at each round.
 Using classical UCB-based algorithms, they are then able to minimize the regret with respect to this measure of utility loss.

 \citet{liu2019} propose an ETC algorithm reaching a logarithmic optimal regret without any transfer.
 After the exploration, the central agent computes the Gale Shapley matching which is pulled until $T$.
 A decentralized version of this algorithm is even possible, as Gale Shapley can be run in times $N^2$ in a decentralized way when observing the collision indicators $\coll^j_k$.
-This decentralized algorithm yet requires prior knowledge of $\Delta$. \citet{basu2021} extend this algorithm without knowing $\Delta$, but the optimal regret incurred is then of order $\log^{1+\varepsilon}(T)$ for any parameter $\varepsilon>0$.
+This decentralized algorithm yet requires prior knowledge of $\Delta$. \citet{basu2021} extend this algorithm without knowing $\Delta$, but the optimal regret incurred then scales with time as $\log^{1+\varepsilon}(T)$ for any parameter $\varepsilon>0$.

 \citet{liu2020} also propose a decentralized UCB algorithm with a collision avoidance mechanism.
 Yet their algorithm requires for the players to observe the actions of all other players at each time step and incurs a pessimal regret of order $\log^2(T)$ with exponential dependence in the number of players.